vzcaffaro/programming-languages-2020/blog.md

 - What are, in your opinion, the major stumbling blocks in learning Haskell?
 - Are there any projects you implemented in Haskell that go beyond what we do in class?

+**General Rule:** Do not repeat material that is already in my notes.
+Explore on your own.
+If you write about material we have covered in the lectures, make your own examples and add your own angle.
+Do not post answers to homework and assignments.

 **Some Remarks**

 Personally, I am more interested in content than in form.
 So if you take my github repo for this course as a guideline this is fine.
 But I don't want to discourage more sophisticated design of a webpage.
 If you like to design a fancy webpage, that will gain you points as well.